 The goal here is to identify each legitimate sender and make sure that DKIM, SPF and DKIM pass.

-Let’s look at what the columns mean:
+Now let’s look at what the columns mean.

 Here you can see the IP addresses and the names of the SMTP servers that are sending the emails on behalf of the domain.
 Your authorized IP addresses are shown by the green color.
 Unauthorized IP are shown by the grey color.
 GlockApps performs a DNS-based check to determine authorized and unauthorized sending IP for the domain.

 Disposition tells you what action was applied to the messages and can have one of three values: